ClojureBridgeLondon/workshop-content-gitbook/code-kata/combination-lock.md

 ## Alternative Exercises

-Here are some excercises that could also be solved with list comprehension
+Here are some exercises that could also be solved with list comprehension

-* Fizbuzz
+* Fizzbuzz